Anasterrar/Python/cryptography/README.md

 A Python **command-line cryptography application** developed as an **educational and exploratory project**.
 The goal of this project is to **understand classical cryptography**, basic **cryptanalysis techniques**, and how to design a **clean, modular, and user-friendly CLI application**.

-This project focuses on **learning by doing**, experimentation, and performance trade-offs rather than academic perfection.

 ---